Brandon Lake’s Calling Terrifies Him: ‘I like songs that scare me. I like songs that challenge my faith.’

-Matt's release of Alive Again in 2009 blended a mix of deep, thoughtful, worship music including "Christ Is Risen," with a dash of light-heartedness in "Hold Us Together."
-He followed up the album with MercyMe (among others) on the Rock and Worship Roadshow Tour, and most recently played a free concert in New York City to commemorate the tenth anniversary of 9/11.
+Matt's release of Alive Again in 2009 blended a mix of deep and thoughtful worship music including "Christ Is Risen," with a dash of lightheartedness in "Hold Us Together."

-"You were reminded of the fleeting aspects of this life," Matt reflected with Scott and Kelli as they broadcasted in New York City during the anniversary of the tragic event.
-"No matter how difficult the circumstances may get in our life, we need to be reminded that God is victorious.
+"You were reminded of the fleeting aspects of this life ... no matter how difficult the circumstances may get in life, we need to be reminded that God is victorious.
 Love wins."